wrench-project/wrench/doc/wrench_101.md

 The former is a 1-core host with compute speed 10 Gflop/sec, with a 5000-GiB disk with 100 MB/sec read and write bandwidth, which is mounted at `/`.
 The latter is a 10-core host where each core computes at speed 1Gflop/sec and with a total RAM capacity of 16 GB.
+The platform also declares three network links.
+The first one, called `network_link` is an actual network link to interconnect the two hosts, with 50 MB/sec bandwidth and 20 microsecond latency.
+The other two links (`loopback_WMSHost` and `loopback_ComputeHost`) are used to model inter-process communication (IPC) performance within each host.
+Last, network routes are declared.
+The route from host `WMSHost` and `ComputeHost` is through `network_link`.
+Then, there is a route from each host to itself using each loopback link.
+Note that these loopback routes are optional.
+By default SimGrid includes a loopback route for each host, with bandwidths and latencies based on measurements obtained on actual computers.
+The above XML file  does not use these defaults, and instead declare loop routes through much faster loopback links (zero latency and extremely high bandwidth).
+This is because, for this simulation, we want to model a platform in  which IPC on a host is essentially free.

-Both hosts are interconnected by a network link with 50 MB/sec bandwidth and 20 us latency.
-We refer the reader to platform description files in other examples in the  `examples` directory and to the [SimGrid documentation](https://simgrid.org/doc/latest/platform.html) for more information on how to create platform description files.
+We refer the reader
+to platform description files in other examples in the  `examples` directory and to the [SimGrid documentation](https://simgrid.org/doc/latest/platform.html) for more information on how to create platform description files.